God of War: Chains of Olympus: Development

-Game developer Ready at Dawn pitched the idea of a God of War game for the PlayStation Portable to Santa Monica Studio soon after the original God of War launched.
+Game developer Ready at Dawn pitched the idea for a PlayStation Portable version of God of War to Santa Monica Studio soon after the original God of War launched.
+This would be the first installment in the series to not be developed primarily by Santa Monica, although the studio provided assistance.
 In February 2007, Ready at Dawn posted a teaser featuring "Coming Soon" in the God of War font.
 An editor from 1UP obtained an early copy of God of War II and posted the game's instruction manual, featuring a one-page teaser with "PSP" in the Omega symbol and stating "Coming 2007".
-On March 12, 2007, God of War II was launched at the Metreon: God of War II Game Director Cory Barlog officially confirmed the development of Chains of Olympus, stating "It is its own story that connects to the overall story.
+On March 12, 2007, God of War II was launched at the Metreon: its Game Director Cory Barlog officially confirmed the development of Chains of Olympus, stating "It is its own story that connects to the overall story.
 God of War, God of War II, and then if all the stars align God of War III will be the telling of a trilogy.
-This PSP story will be a further fleshing out."
+This PSP story will be a further fleshing out".
 An initial trailer for Chains of Olympus was released on April 25, 2007, coinciding with the announcement of a demo on UMD—the optical disc medium for the PSP.
-The trailer is narrated by voice actress Linda Hunt.
+The trailer was narrated by voice actress Linda Hunt.

 God of War: Chains of Olympus uses a proprietary, in-house engine referred to as the Ready at Dawn engine, which expanded on the engine created for their previous game, Daxter (2006), to include a fluid and cloth simulator.
 The camera system was modified to cater to the fixed cinematic camera for God of War gameplay, and the lighting system was reworked to aid in presenting realistic graphics.
 The game was originally designed for the PlayStation Portable's restricted 222 megahertz (MHz) processor.
 Ready at Dawn repeatedly contacted Sony regarding increasing the clock speed of the PSP on account of the difference to the game and had developed a version of the game with higher speed.
 Sony released a firmware upgrade that allowed games to use the full 333 MHz processor.
 The faster processor allowed for more realistic blood effects, lighting effects, and shadows as well as improved enemy intelligence.
 The upgrade, however, noticeably decreased battery life.
+Furthermore, seamless loading was a challenge due to the PSP's hardware limitations.
+Ready at Dawn solved this by having a movie file of Daxter's opening cinematic running in the background.
 After the game's completion, Game Director Ru Weerasuriya stated multiplayer options and other puzzles, characters, and dialogue had to be removed due to time constraints.